sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

 </div>

 (4 pts) A faster lens mounted much closer to the detector inside the cryostat focuses to a smaller waist.
-Consider an $f = 18~\mathrm{mm}$ lens with the detector at the focal length (@Fig:cryostat_concept 1b).
+Consider an $f = 18~\mathrm{mm}$ lens with the detector at the focal length (@Fig:cryostat_concept (b)).
 Verify more than 99% of the collimated light will be focused onto the active area of the detector.

 <!-- Keep at end of the page! -->